Are Rough Collies Hard To Groom? (Explained!)

 Once they’re as dry as you can get them with the towel, give them a good brush to help remove any knots or tangles in their fur.
 And that’s it!
 Your pup should now be all clean and fresh-smelling.

-6. One more brush after bath
+6. One more brush after the bath

-There are a few reasons why brushing your dog after bath is important.
-First, it helps to remove any loose hair that may be left behind after the bath.
 Second, it helps to distribute the natural oils from the skin throughout the coat, which can help to keep the coat healthy and looking its best.
 Finally, it can help to prevent mats and tangles from forming in the coat.

 So, be sure to take the time to brush your Rough Collie after their next bath!
 Your furry friend will thank you for it!